jae-heo/jae-heo.github.io/en/resume.md

 ### Projects
 **Nimble - Digital Marketing Automation**<a href="{{ site.baseurl }}/{{ page.lang }}/project/2024/06/11/nimble-project.html" style="float: right; text-decoration: underline; margin-left: 30px">Link</a><span style="float: right;">2024.01 ~ Ongoing</span>

 Project Nimble aims to automate digital marketing.
-As the digital marketing environment rapidly evolves with the adoption of AI, automation is essential for efficient and effective marketing strategies.
+As the digital marketing environment rapidly evolves with the adoption of AI, automation is essential for creating efficient and effective marketing strategies.
 Nimble is a solution developed to meet this need.

-**Google Cloud Module - Usability Improvement**<a href="{{ site.baseurl }}/{{ page.lang }}/project/2024/06/11/gcp-improvement.html" style="float: right; text-decoration: underline; margin-left: 30px">Link</a><span style="float: right;">2024.05 ~ Ongoing</span>
+**Collision Prediction System**<a href="{{ site.baseurl }}/{{ page.lang }}/project/2024/06/11/collision-prediction-system.html" style="float: right; text-decoration: underline; margin-left: 30px">Link</a><span style="float: right;">2024.02 ~ 2024.04</span>
-This project aims to improve the usability of Google Cloud modules, enhancing user experience and making the platform more accessible and easier to use for a broader audience.
+The commercialization of autonomous delivery robots has increased the demand for cost-effective depth estimation technology.
+This project aimed to address this issue using monocular cameras.
+By leveraging deep learning AI, it overcomes limitations in adverse weather conditions and provides the expected benefit of preventing safety accidents.

 ### Education